mrtonks/pick_n_place/README.md

     2. Update values from OBJECT_POINTS in helpers/const.py file accordingly (only x and y).
     3. Repeat the same for the left side of the table with the left arm.
-- Obtain the pixels coordinates from the four corners of the table
+- Obtain the pixels coordinates from the four table's corners.
-    1. Make sure the Zed camera is connected and you have the ZED SDK and zed_wrapper for python installed.
+    1. Make sure the ZED camera is connected and you have the ZED SDK and zed_wrapper for python installed.
         - https://www.stereolabs.com/developers/release/
         - https://github.com/stereolabs/zed-python-api
-    2. Then run in a terminal `roslaunch zed_wrapper zed.launch` to publish the ZED node.
+    2. Publish the ZED node in a terminal
+    ```bash
+    roslaunch zed_wrapper zed.launch
+    ```
     3. Make sure to uncomment lines 155-156 from `object_detection.py` and save it (visualize.display_instances).
-    4. Run `python3 object_detection.py` file only to obtain an image from the table.
+    4. Obtain an image from the table
+    ```bash
+    python3 object_detection.py
+    ```
-        - Before running this, download the checkpoint model and place it in the model folder:
+        - Before running this, download the checkpoint model and move it to the model folder:
             - https://drive.google.com/open?id=1FZuncg8CphmovfLQxOcAdDZXfBmU0tUR
             - https://www.dropbox.com/s/ll28by2lbbocagq/mask_rcnn_cocosynth_dataset_0300.h5?dl=0 (alternative)
-        - Make sure that you fullfil these requirements in order to use MaskRCNN:
+        - Make sure that you already fullfil these requirements in order to use MaskRCNN:
             - https://github.com/matterport/Mask_RCNN#requirements
-        - Install any other required library:
+        - Install any other required library.
     5. Update values from IMAGE_POINTS in helpers/const.py file accordingly (x, y)

 ## Running the application